 You should also make sure to figure out the best time to post so that your content doesn’t go by like a whisper.

-It will take some trial and error to figure out when your specific audience is most likely to be free, able, and eager to watch your content but a solid place to start in general is on the weekends.
+It will take some trial and error to figure out when your target audience is most likely to be free.
+But a solid place to start in general is on the weekends.

-That’s when most YouTube viewers have the time and are in the mood to curl up in bed with their laptops and enter the colloquial “YouTube rabbit hole” of basically binge-watching YouTube videos.
+That’s when most YouTube viewers have the time and are in the mood to curl up in bed with their laptops and enter the colloquial “YouTube rabbit hole.”

 3. Create Engaging Content To Build A Following